njoromodo/video-inv/README.md

 the website.
 A MySQL DB is used to store user information, as well as store the inventory and record check out/in transactions.

-VIMS uses [Key Server](https://github.com/sdsu-its/key-server) to access credentials for various tools and services (DataBase, APIs, Email, etc.)
+VIMS uses Vault to access credentials for various tools and services (DataBase, APIs, Email, etc.).
+Details on how to setup Vault for this WebApp can be found towards the bottom of the ReadMe.

 Unit Testing is a feature in VIMS that allows most Classes and Methods of the WebApp's Backend to be tested.